All political science majors must complete POSC396 Senior Project / SAGES Capstone.

 Capstone Proposal and Course Registration

-The capstone proposal form should be completed by the student and their supervisor.
-It should include:
+The capstone proposal form should include:

 - Identification of the topic and the research question